Leaked Documents Suggest Secretive Billionaire Trump Donors Are Milo’s Patrons

 The Mercer family declined requests for comment.

-Yiannopoulos resigned from Breitbart News in a press conference February 21.
-Less than a week later, in an email entitled “Entity” and addressed to a handful of staffers, his lawyer, and Breitbart editor in chief Alex Marlow, Yiannopoulos mentioned the Mercers as funders of his new venture:
+Yiannopoulos resigned from Breitbart News in a press conference on Feb.
+21. Less than a week later, in an email titled “Entity” and addressed to a handful of staffers, his lawyer, and Breitbart Editor-in-Chief Alex Marlow, Yiannopoulos mentioned the Mercers as funders of his new venture:

 “We must aggressively start researching what kind of entity we set up that can be invested with my IP, run my core operations and accept Series A funding (Mercers plus potentially others).”

-The same day, in an email entitled “NDAs” addressed to his attorney, Marlow and others, Yiannopoulos wrote, “I have 21 and 22 year olds working in proximity to and even potentially communicating directly with the Mercers, outside the cover of Breitbart or GS contracts...I can’t wait any longer to issue NDAs, even if they’re not perfect and have to be replaced later.”
+The same day, in an email titled “NDAs” and addressed to his attorney, Marlow, and others, Yiannopoulos wrote, “I have 21 and 22 year olds working in proximity to and even potentially communicating directly with the Mercers, outside the cover of Breitbart or GS contracts...I can’t wait any longer to issue NDAs, even if they’re not perfect and have to be replaced later.”
 [GS refers to Glittering Steel, a Mercer-funded production company that shares an address with Breitbart News.]

 Marlow responded, “agree, urgent.”

-A source familiar with Yiannopoulos’ operation confirmed that some of his staffers are under 22.
+A source familiar with Yiannopoulos’s operation confirmed that some of his staffers are under 22.
 Indeed, the age and inexperience of his staff appeared to be a source of concern for Yiannopoulos vis a vis his benefactors.

-In an all-caps, underlined and bolded email sent to members of his staff later the 27th, Yiannopoulos wrote, “IF YOU HAVE CALLS WITH INVESTORS, I NEED TO BE ON THEM OR I NEED A DEBRIEF EMAIL AS SOON AS YOU HANG UP AND MY PERMISSION NEEDS TO BE SOUGHT AHEAD OF TIME, BEFORE YOU MAKE THESE CALLS.
+In an all-caps, underlined, and bolded email sent to members of his staff later on Feb.
+27, Yiannopoulos wrote, “IF YOU HAVE CALLS WITH INVESTORS, I NEED TO BE ON THEM OR I NEED A DEBRIEF EMAIL AS SOON AS YOU HANG UP AND MY PERMISSION NEEDS TO BE SOUGHT AHEAD OF TIME, BEFORE YOU MAKE THESE CALLS.
 YOU DON’T KNOW WHO ANY OF THESE PEOPLE ARE AND THIS WILL CAUSE ME COLOSSAL PROBLEMS WITH THE MERCERS IF IT CONTINUES.”

 The next day, in an email exchange with current Milo Inc. CEO Alexander Macris about the logistics of the new business, Yiannopoulos discussed the costs of office space and housing for his staff in the context of the Mercers: